ArmandPhilippot/dig-dir/README.md

 #### Extensions

 If you pass an array of extensions (starting with a dot), Walk Dir will only return files matching the given extensions.
-It will also return the directories to be able to look into subdirectories when recursive option is set.
+It will also return the directories to be able to look into subdirectories.

 Examples: